ScottWhitson/IntroToMapbox/lecture_presentation-master/readme.md

 ![](img/Add_layer.PNG)
 >Eventually, after your main basemap layers are set, you will have your own basemap that yu can add yor own data to as well.
 >Below is an example of custom style with out my own data incorporated.
+>Publish your style by selecting publish at the top left.
+If you publish as new, it is essentially a Save as and creates a ...(copy) style.
+Always be aware of what style you are editing in case you do publish as new.
+Once you are comfortable with editing the styles, try editing a default tileset, such as mapbox.dark
 ![](img/LOTR_styleNW.PNG)
 ![](img/LOTR_style.PNG)
 ## Import your data into a Dataset